Nearly six years ago, Katie Fisher and her toddler were moving cross-country.

 - Children’s schools

 - Insurance companies: Home, auto, health, life, disability

 - Other memberships/clubs

 Family and friends

-To jog your memory on the businesses you need to notify, reference the account you use to pay your bills, either your checking account or credit card statements.
-More merchants are making it easier to change your address online, which can save time, Fisher says.
+To help you remember which businesses you need to notify, reference the account you use to pay your bills (either your checking account or credit card statements).
+More merchants are making it easier to change your address online, which can save time, Fisher said.

 Find your nearest credit union branch

-Before you move, locate your closest credit union branch, whether that’s another Dupaco location or a Shared Branch.
-The CO-OP Shared Branch network is a cooperative endeavor that allows you to stay connected to Dupaco no matter where you go.
+The CO-OP Shared Branch network allows you to stay connected to Dupaco no matter where you go.
 It offers you fee-free, face-to-face access and service at more than 5,600 credit union branches.
-Dupaco’s mobile app can point you to your nearest Shared Branch.

 Find fee-free ATMs